rundis/LightTable-Groovy/README.md

 At the moment it is very very rudementary.
 The short term plan is to grow it into a feasible groovy console/groovy shell alternative with some unique features enabled by the Light Table platform.
 A long term plan would be to slowly grow it into a feasible Groovy IDE alternative.

 ## Installation

+The plugin is available from the Light Table plugin manager under the name Groovy.

-Currently you can install it by cloning the repo into your Light Table plugin directory.
+If you wish to submit pull request.
+Just fork this repo and install the plugin by cloning the repo into your Light Table plugin directory.
 ```bash
   $ cd /path/to/config/LightTable/plugins && git clone git@github.com:rundis/LightTable-Groovy.git
 ```